08.02.21

 Throwing and Catching

-Throwing and Catching are obviously different skills, but it should come as no surprise that the two go…… hand in hand!
+Throwing and catching are obviously different skills, but it should come as no surprise that the two go…… hand in hand!

-Throwing and Catching in different ways involves lateral and bilateral movement and development, meaning that most of your brain is being used in the motion.
+Again, there are many, many, sports that require you to be proficient at throwing and catching, but what many people miss is that being a good at throwing and catching can help with your handwriting!
+Throwing and catching in different ways involves lateral and bilateral movement and development, meaning that most of your brain is being used in the motion.
 Developing Gross Skills (such as Throwing and Catching) can also lead to improvements in your fine skills, such as handwriting – this is largely down to the increased levels of coordination.

 IDEAS FOR TEACHERS – Let children play!
 Think about games that involve lots of throwing and catching and adapt the rules as necessary.
 Consider playing Netball and Basketball where a number of passes equates to a goal.
-How about Rugby, Dodgeball, Rounders – yes there is a need to help with the skill, but create an environment where it must be practiced freely.
+How about Rugby, Dodgeball, Rounders – yes there is a need to help with the skill but create an environment where it must be practiced freely.

 IDEAS FOR PARENTS – Remember Kerbsie?
-(A quick google search if you don’t) This is a great game to develop these skills, and although todays roads are far too busy for this game, it can be adapted at home, by simply providing your child with a target (a hoop, a soft toy, a mark on the ground).
+(A quick google search if you don’t) This is a great game to develop these skills, and although today’s roads are far too busy for this game, it can be adapted at home, by simply providing your child with a target (a hoop, a soft toy, a mark on the ground).

 Benefit of Developing these skills

+As you will have read, there are benefits in relation to sport, education, and even evolutionary survival skills, but what we have not yet mentioned is the increased confidence in children that are more skilled.
 Sport and Physical Activity has a tremendous power to improve people’s mood, it is for many, and should be a source of fun and a release of stress, but it is not always the case for those that find it difficult – developing these skills provides a basis for many sports and hobbies and can help children develop their confidence and self-esteem, which is surely only a good thing.

 It is also mentioned in many articles that children that learn these skills at an early age are more likely to take part in sport later in life, whilst we cannot confirm if this is completely accurate, we can say, that we truly believe in healthy habits, and the more active we are, and the more it becomes habitual, the better off we will all be!

-Order the App FreeTrial
+Order App